lukaszlew/baduk-book/README.md

 # Baduk lectures

-## Basic structure of lectures on baduk principles
+## Baduk principles

-This repository is intended as a aid for baduk lessons and game commentaries given by baduk players for other baduk players.
+_Baduk principles_ are recurring themes often repeated in baduk lessons and game commentaries.
+Exmples of principles include "attack from distance" or "play from outside, not inside".

+## Goal

-The main goal and techinque is to capure recurring baduk principles and organize them as lessons with examples.
+This repository is intended as organization of baduk principles as lessons with examples.
+We hope it can be used in several ways:
+- as an aid for baduk lessons and game commentaries,
+- as a stand-alone baduk book,
+- as a source of standard vocabulary for discussing baduk principles,
+- as a way to crowd-sources high quality baduk lessons.

+## Effective learning

+When illustrating baduk principles, one needs to give both positive and negative examples of a given principle.
+With only positive examples, while the illusion of teaching is achieved, the effectiveness is low.
+With both positive and negative examples, the reader might feel more confused, but the effectiveness is high.
+[This applies to almost every topic, where learning is without interaction] (https://www.youtube.com/watch?v=eVtCO84MDj8)).

+## Example driven lessons

+It is often hard to find negative or positive examples for a given principle.
+It is _much easier_ for the teacher to indentify which principles apply to a given position.

+Because of that we will not try to invent positions for a given principle (or even invent principles).
+Instead we will encourage teachers to refer to principles in SGFs comments and use a program to accumulate all the positions for a given principle.
+This is the "secret souce" of this project.

+## Lecture structure

-Each principle will be a separate unit with text and illustrated with examples from multiple games.
+Each principle will be a separate lecture with text and illustrated with example diagrams from multiple games.
+Ideally the principle text should be precise enough and general enough that it applies to Whenever someone comments an example refer to this repo, position should find its way to this repo.

 ## Audience